bigmlcom/python/README.rst

     pip install bigml[images]

-The external libraries used in this case exist for the majority of recent Operative System versions.
-Still, some of them might need especific compiler versions or dlls, so their installation may require an additional setup effort.
+The external libraries used in this case exist for the majority of recent Operating System versions.
+Still, some of them might need specific compiler versions of dlls, so their installation may require an additional setup effort.

 The full set of libraries can be installed using